Is this stock is Attractive? Pebblebrook Hotel Trust (PEB)

-Pebblebrook Hotel Trust (PEB) observed an average volume with 1.21M shares and exchanged 795304 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Thursday trading session.
-PEB disclosed a change of 0.07% and its listed share value at $27.14 in the recent trade transaction.
+Pebblebrook Hotel Trust (PEB) exchanged 1454760 shares on hands in most recent trading session and observed an average volume with 1.21M shares.
+The stock acknowledged active focus on shares on Tuesday.
+PEB disclosed a change of -0.15% and its listed share value at $26.81 on 31/12/2019.
 This company belong to USA Country and part of Financial sector.
-It has a market capitalization of $3.58B.
+It has a market capitalization of $3.53B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 PERFORMANCE REVIEW: